Attachment Informed Couple Therapy (14 hours CPD)

 COST: £199 to 12 September; £215 to 12 October; £235 full price

-PRE-COURSE READING: Please note you will be sent some pre-course reading about 4 days before the workshop
+PRE-COURSE READING: Please note you will be sent some pre-course reading about 4 days before the workshop.
+This will take about an hour.

 - Learn key concepts of attachment theory, infant brain development and relevance to couple relationships particularly internal working models of close relationships